heycarsten/personal-page/README.md

 This is my company issued laptop (thanks [Crowdmark](https://crowdmark.com)), it is also my choice of laptop.
 I would own this exact computer regardless of my workplace or not.
 I like Apple hardware, I like how well they support their products, I like that they take privacy, security, reliability, and ease of use seriously.
 My experience with Apple products since 2006 has been overwhelmingly positive.

-_In the fall I had an issue with the keyboard sticking, I took it in and they replaced the entire keyboard, battery, and TouchBar, no questions asked.
+_In the fall of 2018 I had an issue with the keyboard sticking, I took it in and they replaced the entire keyboard, battery, and TouchBar, no questions asked.
 Since then I have had zero issues, and the keyboard feels even better._

 ### [iPhone X](https://support.apple.com/kb/SP770?locale=en_CA)

 When I was first diagnosed with lymphoma, my friend [Jamie Gilgen](https://en.m.wikipedia.org/wiki/Jamie_Gilgen) rallied the cycling community and gathered enough money to buy me a much needed new phone!
 Amazing.
 I’m still in awe of all of the generosity I have received.
-This made me realize just how important phones have become in our lives.
-They are a communications and productivity tool and an intergral part of our modern lives.
+This made me realize just how important my phone has become in my life.
+It is a vital communications and productivity tool and an intergral part of my modern life.

 My previous phone (an iPhone 5) was fine, it functioned.
 But when I upgraded to a modern, fast phone it was stunning how much smoother it made everything.
-With a good phone you can do so much!
-Any time I see a way to remove friction by changing tools or processes and I am able to act on it, I do.
-I didn't realize that my phone was one of those tools, I do now.
+With a good phone I can do so much!
+Whenever I see a way to remove friction by changing tools or processes and I am able to act on it, I do.
+I didn't realize that my outdated phone was adding so much friction to my day.

 ### [iPad Pro](https://support.apple.com/kb/SP762?locale=en_CA)